iainhouston/iainhouston.github.io/BAPC-simpler.markdown

 This runs on an Ubuntu virtual guest machine within the Mac host.

-The [repo](https://github.com/iainhouston/bradford-abbas.uk) is cloned into the *project directory*.
+The [GitHub repo iainhouston/bradford-abbas.uk](https://github.com/iainhouston/bradford-abbas.uk) is cloned into the *project directory* `~/bradford-abbas.uk`.

 When we change to the project directory (`~/bradford-abbas.uk`) we can `vagrant up` which does two things:

 1. Provisions a virtual development server